Saturday, December 26, 2009

 Holidays 2009, The three-month Blog.

-Well, I guess not.
+ot.
 Like, New Moon, this post is gonna suck.
 It seems that three months have come and gone with nary a BQ Gringo event.
 Our basketball team got beat a bunch, and we didn't dress up for Halloween.
 We are, however, still alive, and as the holidays approach with their delicious vacation time, the Editors at FPPInternational promise new, exciting and ground breaking news from BQ.

 BTW...seems Tiger Woods has a penis that he likes to show off to lotsa girls.